Online Retraining

 EOG P90 90th percentile value of the full-wave rectified EOG.

-EOG RMS Root mean square of the EOG.
+EOG RMS Root mean square of the full-wave rectified EOG.

 EOG Shannon Entropy Shannon entropy of the EOG.
 A static measure of regularity.